Rhett-Flanagan/dancing-obsidian-vault/Resources/Competitive_Dancing.md

 Each country has their own regulations for dancing, and roughly 30 regularly compete in international competitions, with a further 20 odd countries having membership of the WDC and/or the WSDF, but rarely appearing in international competition.

+## Elements of Competition
+In competitive ballroom, adjudicatoin